-- FAFSA– use tax information from two years prior
+- FAFSA– use tax information from previous year

 - Important to Note:

-- FAFSA Information and Completion Nights will be held in October at PCHS.
+- FAFSA Information and Completion Nights will be held in October and November at PCHS.

 - Keep your tax information from year prior available for October filing.